Reverse Overview

 This section explains how sol-azy performs static reverse engineering on Solana programs compiled to SBF.

-The reverse module combines disassembly, control flow analysis, and memory inspection, using a customized static analysis engine adapted from sbpf-solana
+The reverse module combines disassembly, control flow analysis, and memory inspection, using a customized static analysis engine adapted from sbpf-solana.

 How It Works